Chris Tang: Career

 He joined the Royal Hong Kong Police Force in the 1987 as an inspector.
 He spent many years working in the criminal investigation, international liaison and operational command.
 He was seconded to the Interpol General Secretariat as a specialised officer from 2006 to 2008, before he was promoted in the organisation as the head of Criminal Organisation and Violent Unit.

 In 2015, Tang was appointed Assistant Commissioner of Police and discharged duties as regional commander of Hong Kong Island and Assistant Commissioner, Personnel.
-He was promoted to the rank of Senior Assistant Commissioner and appointed as Director of Operations in January 2017, before he became Deputy Commissioner of Police (Operations) in December 2018.
+He was promoted to the rank of Senior Assistant Commissioner and appointed Director of Operations in January 2017, before he became Deputy Commissioner of Police (Operations) in December 2018.
 He was awarded the Police Distinguished Service Medal in 2018.

 Tang was appointed the Commissioner of Police of Hong Kong by the State Council of China in November 2019, succeeding Stephen Lo amid the widespread 2019–20 Hong Kong protests, at a time when police were under unrelenting criticism for excessive use of force.
 He was in charge of the police operation code-named Tiderider in response to street protests triggered by the extradition bill since June 2019.
 He has stated that the police are against having an independent inquiry into allegations of police brutality, which is a key demand from the protesters, and claimed "fake news" was undermining the reputation of his police force.
 Following Tang's appointment as the Commissioner of Police in November 2019, the police changed its motto from "We serve with pride and care" which had been used for more than 20 years, to "Serving Hong Kong with Honour, Duty and Loyalty."
 According to the Taiwan News, he "is known as a hardliner in the conflict with the pro-democracy protesters."
 He has said the violence perpetrated by activists is "very close to terrorism."

 On 3 July 2020, Xinhua, a China's national news agency, stated that the Committee for Safeguarding National Security of the Hong Kong Special Administrative Region was formally established with 10 members.
 As the Commissioner of Hong Kong Police Force, Tang was an ex officio member of the committee.

 On 10 February 2021, Carrie Lam awarded Tang the Chief Executive's Commendation for Government/Public Service for his "significant contribution to safeguarding national security and the implementation of the Hong Kong National Security Law."
 In February 2021, Tang said that he was considering legislation to ban insults to both police officers and public officials.